University of Padova, Italy

-- C Rea et al. “Disruption prediction investigations using Machine Learning tools on DIII-D and Alcator C-Mod”, Plasma Physics and Controlled Fusion 2018 (submitted)
+- C Rea et al. “Disruption prediction investigations using Machine Learning tools on DIII-D and Alcator C-Mod”, Plasma Physics and Controlled Fusion 2018 (accepted)

 - C. Rea et al., “Comparative studies of electrostatic turbulence induced transport in presence of Resonant Magnetic Perturbations in RFX-mod”, Nuclear Fusion 55 (2015) 113021

 - M. Spolaore, M. Agostini, B. Momo, C. Rea et al., “Turbulent electromagnetic filaments in actively modulated toroidal plasma edge”, Nuclear Fusion 55 (2015) 063041

 - N. Vianello, C. Rea et al., “Magnetic perturbations as a viable tool for edge turbulence modification”, Plasma Physics and Controlled Fusion 57 (2015) 014027